ycherkasov/historical-projects/strauscpp4/ch12_functions/readme.txt

     * Type std::initializer_list<T>, where the values of the list can be implicitly converted to T
     * A type that can be initialized with the values provided in the list
     * A reference to an array of T, where the values of the list can be implicitly converted to T
+* If there is a possible ambiguity, an initializer_list parameter takes priority
 * Default arguments may be provided for trailing arguments only

 Automatic Overload Resolution